top of page

 Outdoors!

 Registration is OPEN!
-To maintain the quality of our programs, we limit our class size to 15 students.
+To maintain the quality of our programs, classes are limited to 15 students.

 Classes are held rain or shine.
 Cancelled if there is the chance of thunderstorms or wind over 12 mph.